Let's explore the three core elements that make up 3D objects in Three.js: Geometry, Materials, and Mesh.

 What is Geometry?

-// Create a custom triangle
+// Creating a custom triangle

 const geometry = new THREE.BufferGeometry();